 - Stickers - Sometimes it's fun to simply cover up the letter on the worksheet with the corresponding ABC sticker.
 You can also use fun kid stickers like these animal ones to cover up the letters as you go.
 Disney of course is another fun sticker idea.
 Here are my favorites.

 There are plenty of ways to adapt this literacy scavenger hunt to enchant and excite a young learner.

 - Find the letters in nature: Ask the child to point out letters as they see them in trees, grass, leaves, rocks, flowers, clouds, or objects.
 They don't have to be perfect!

 - Draw letters with sticks that are harder to find in nature.
 Use dirt, sand, or gently scrape away at a dead tree!

 - Create letters with nature.
 Such as creating an F with a large stick and two smaller sticks.
 Create an O by placing leaves together in a circle shape.

 ABC Scavenger Hunt Inside

-- Create letters using house hold objects.
+- Create letters using household objects.
 Maybe the letter P is a butter knife and a bouncy ball.
-Maybe the letter O is the top of a lamp shake.
+Maybe the letter O is the top of a lampshade.
 The letter B could be two small balls connected by a straight lego!
 You get the idea.
 The options are endless.

-- When we do this in school, we simply wander the hallways with small groups of 2-3 and look for letters on the walls, signs, and on posters.
+- When we do this in school, we simply wander the hallways in small groups of 2-3 and look for letters on the walls, signs, and on posters.
+Thie children love the literacy scavenger hunt!
 The child has to point to them and identify which letter it is.
-We do one sheet at a time spread out thorough an entire school year.
+We do one sheet at a time spread out through an entire school year.
 Doing the entire alphabet with preschoolers is not usually an option.
 Their attention span is just not long enough!
 We use clipboards and markers and the child crosses out the letter as we go.